NOW 10% extra discount on the entire assortment with the code: MOEDERDAG23

 Transport - airline tickets

 We went to Swedish Lapland in the low season, so there were no direct flights available from the Netherlands.
-Therefore, we opted for flights with Lufthansa from Amsterdam to Lulea, with stops in Frankfurt and Stockholm.
-We paid in total €1.250 for these flights.
-We chose to fly business class because it is especially nice in this COVID-19 period to be able to keep more distance from other passengers.
-It is certainly possible to fly to Swedish Lapland for a lower budget.
+We chose flights with Lufthansa from Amsterdam to Lulea, with layovers in Frankfurt and Stockholm.
+We paid a total of €1.250 for these flights.
+We chose to fly business class because, especially in this COVID-19 period, it is nice to be able to keep more distance from other passengers.
+It is certainly possible to fly to Swedish Lapland on a lower budget.

 Zweden